ON-CAMPUS | SATURDAY 5:30 pm

 Family Ministry Project Manager

-At Prince of Peace, all people, regardless of sexual orientation, are invited to participate fully in the life of the church, sharing all rites and sacraments—including marriage.
-Read the full Same Gender Resolution.
+At Prince of Peace, all people, regardless of sexual orientation, are invited to participate fully in the life of this faith community—including marriage.

 Wedding Info Booklet (.pdf)